-This is based on the Webinar on 21 May 2020
+This article is taken from the content of a Webinar on 21 May 2020, presented by Chris Tradgett.

 Which Type of Affiliate is best for my Business?